sony/esstra/doc/case-study/debian.md

 This list below outlines the points that need to be considered, discussed, and addressed in the future based on the content of this document:

-* Need to identify and fix The cause of the LTO issue in the ESSTRA Core.
+* Need to identify and fix The cause of the LTO issue in ESSTRA Core.
 * In this demo, provenance information is separated into `.yaml` files, but it can also be keep within binaries or `.debug` files.
 * Including provenance information in binaries or `.debug` files increases file sizes.